RespiraWorks/Ventilator/pcb/README.md

 component to be hand-assembled, and engineering turnkey fabrication instructions have been generated as part of the submission; no assembly instructions are provided here.

-The original Rev 1 PCB was done in Alitum.
+The original Rev 1 PCB was done in Altium.
 As of Rev A, this project has moved to KiCad for better accessibility.

 ## Rev A